-When the Moulin Rouge opened in 1889, it became the hottest nightspot in the bohemian neighborhood of Montmartre, just north of central Paris.
-Inside the cabaret, a corner table was permanently reserved for Henri de Toulouse-Lautrec.
-Most nights he could be found there, sketching.
+When the Moulin Rouge opened in 1889, it quickly became the hottest nightspot in Montmartre, the bohemian neighborhood just north of central Paris.
+Inside, a corner table was permanently reserved for Henri de Toulouse-Lautrec.
+He could be found there most nights.
+Sketching.

-He even appears in the background of the iconic painting At the Moulin Rouge, walking alongside his much taller cousin, a medical student.
+He even appears in the background of his own iconic painting, At the Moulin Rouge, walking alongside his much taller cousin, a medical student.

-“To think,” the artist said with his signature self-deprecating wit, “that I would never have painted if my legs had been just a little longer.”
+“To think,” the artist once quipped, “that I’d never have painted if my legs had been just a little longer.”

 Henri-Marie-Raymond de Toulouse-Lautrec-Monfa was born into a noble family with roots stretching back to Charlemagne.
-A close look at his family tree reveals a number of intermarriages, a practice we now know increases the risk of genetic disorders.
+His family tree reveals a history of intermarriage—a practice now known to increase the risk of genetic disorders.

 A gift for empathy